This post may contain affiliate sales links. Please see my full disclosure policy for details

 For the Cake:

-- Preheat the oven to 350°F. Prepare three 8-inch round baking pans, line the bottom with parchment paper and grease the sides.
-Prepare the bake even stripes if desired.
+1. Preheat the oven to 350°F. Prepare three 8-inch round baking pans, line the bottom with parchment paper, grease the sides and dust with flour.

-- Toss the blackberries with 2 tablespoons of flour, and add additional if needed.
-If the blackberries are large, cut them in half, then gently fold the blackberries into the batter.
+4. Toss the blackberries with 2 tablespoons of flour.
+If the blackberries are large, cut them in half, then gently fold the blackberries into the batter with a spatula.

-- Divide the batter evenly between the three pan, about 1 ¾ cups of batter per pan.
-Drop the remaining blackberries on top.
+5. Divide the batter evenly between the three pan, about 1 ¾ cups of batter per pan.
 Bake at 350°F for 28-32 minutes.
 Test the cake for doneness by inserting a toothpick into the center of the cake.
-If the toothpick comes out clean, you cake is done.
+If the toothpick comes out clean, the cake is done.
 Remove from the oven and allow to cool completely.

 For the Frosting:

-- Next, add the powdered sugar and lemon extract, beating on low until sugar is incorporated.
-Then continue beating at high speed until stiff peaks form.
+3. Next, add the powdered sugar and lemon extract, beating on low until sugar to incorporate, then continue beating at high speed until stiff peaks form.

 To Assemble

-- Place half of the whipped cream in a large piping bag fitted with a large open round tip, or simply cut off the end of the piping bag.
-Pipe a layer of frosting and spread it evenly.
+2. Place half of the whipped cream in a large piping bag fitted with a large open round tip, or simply cut off the end of the piping bag.
+Pipe a layer of frosting starting from the outside edge and working towards the middle.
+Spread evenly with a knife if needed.
 Then spread half of the lemon curd over the mascarpone frosting.

-- Add the second layer of cake and repeat the above steps using all of the remaining lemon curd.
-Next, add the final layer of cake on top inverted.
+3. Add the second layer of cake and repeat the above steps using all of the remaining lemon curd.
+Next, add the final layer of cake on top.

-- Use the piping bag to fill in any gaps between your layers and to create a crumb coat.
+4. Use the piping bag to fill in any gaps between the layers and to create a crumb coat.
 Using an offset spatula or icing smoother, wipe away the excess frosting, leaving you just enough to coat the outside of the cake.
 Do not mix your crumb-coating frosting back into your icing if it has cake debris in it.

 Notes